wirelab/refinerycms-mailchimp/readme.md

 ## How to use this engine with a Refinery CMS project

-If you have a Refinery app set up already, add this engine to your Gemfile in the `USER DEFINED` area:

-    gem 'refinerycms-mailchimp'

-`bundle install` and you should be good to go.

-If you're starting from scratch, you'll want to install Refinery and create a new app:
+To set up a Refinery app from scratch, you'll need to install Refinery and create a new app:

     gem install refinerycms
     refinerycms new_project
     cd new_project

-Then add the gem as described above.
+Once you have a Refinery app created, add this engine to your Gemfile in the `USER DEFINED` area:

+    gem 'refinerycms-mailchimp'

+Then, from the command line:

+    bundle install
+    rails generate refinerycms_mailchimp
+    rake db:migrate

 ## How to run the test suite